 The team building starts well before a new SnackNation hire enters the office.
 It all starts with a new SnackNational’s SnackNation Buddy.
 Yes, much like a fourth grade field trip, SnackNation operates on the buddy system.
 Director of Talent Acquisition Ray Marks elaborates:

 “Culture is incredibly important to us, and we know it doesn’t happen by accident.
 That’s why we created the Buddy System, to ensure that our new hires feel welcomed, comfortable, and cared for.
 “Our Buddies are team members who fully understand SnackNation’s culture and environment, have proven success at the company, and most importantly want to be a Buddy for a new hire at SnackNation.
 The Buddy’s job is to serve as a resource, a trusted confidant, and help them become acclimated with the culture.”

 -Ray Marks, Director of Talent Acquisition and Rock Stardom

-Why we love it: The value of the Buddy System is two fold – first, it ensures that the new hire is welcomed and has someone they can trust on day one, and who can help them with all the little questions that come with a new job (how to print, where the bathrooms are, who can fix their broken keyboard, etc.).
+Why we love it: The value of the Buddy System is two fold – first, it ensures that during the onboarding process, the new hire is welcomed and has someone they can trust on day one.
+Secondly, it provides new employees a resource that can help them with all the little questions that come with a new job (how to print, where the bathrooms are, who can fix their broken keyboard, etc.).
 Additionally, it gives aspiring leaders a chance to develop management skills.